 There are two different IDEA evaluation formats currently in use (check with your chair to determine which is relevant to your and your courses).
 These two are the "Learning Essentials" form and the "Diagnostic Feedback" form.

 It's often up to the individual faculty member to prepare their IDEA evaluations to align with their courses by selecting individual learning objectives to be weighted (as either important or essential).
 Objectives not selected are not factored into the weighting.
 Essential is double-weighted.
 Faculty will receive data on all objectives.
 Faculty are also encouraged to add their own questions to the instrument.
+Looking for ways to increase the response rate with your learners?
+Try some of these strategies!

 Here are some documents that faculty will find useful when working with IDEA student evaluations.